dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/SDKs/Java-sdk.md

     <version>0.8.0</version>
 </dependency>
 ```
+This will use the 0.8.0 version of the utility package.
+Find all the packages in the [maven public repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.microsoft.azure%22)

 ## Authentication
 Authentication against the Azure Resource Manager is achieved using a Service Principal.
 A complete walkthrough can be found in the [ARM Security and Authentication](ARM/Security.md) section in this repository.